We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Shopify alternatives

-For more information on the product and how it stacks up against Shopify, do check our our BigCommerce vs Shopify comparison.
+For more information on the product and how it stacks up against Shopify, do check out our BigCommerce review and our BigCommerce vs Shopify comparison.

 If you need more flexibility with regard to how you lay out content, or have a particular need to showcase images, videos or blog posts, you might like to check out Squarespace, which has a really lovely approach to managing content.
 Its drag-and-drop editor is significantly better than Shopify’s.